Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### CJ Affiliate

 CJ Affiliate, formerly known as Commission Junction, is one of the largest affiliate networks online.
 On average publishers earn 1.8 billion in commissions annually.
 Most publishers have found it easy to sell products through this platform because they partner with over 3000 different merchants.
 More importantly, they’ve earned trust from some of the most popular retailers globally.
-As a [CJAffiliate.com]{:rel="nofollow"}, you can passively earn income with companies like Costco, Expedia, GoDaddy, TjMaxx, Walmart, or Zappos.
+With CJAffiliate.com, you can passively earn income with companies like Costco, Expedia, GoDaddy, TjMaxx, Walmart, or Zappos.

 _Payment Threshold:_ CJ Affiliate typically maintains a payment threshold, often set at $50 before affiliates become eligible for payouts.